Vahan0799/gst-power/README.md

 ### `yarn watch` / `npm run watch`

-Runs the app for production to the `build` folder.\
+Runs the app for development to the `build` folder.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\